Flow: A Modular Learning Framework for Mixed Autonomy Traffic: Networks

 \eat{\todoAboudy{Can we add citations?
 I think mentioning how much this is studied ties in well with the multi-lane ring section}}

 \textbf{Single-lane circular tracks:} This network consists of a circular lane with a specified length, inspired by the 230m track studied by Sugiyama et al.~\cite{Sugiyama2008}.
-This network has been extensively studied and serves as an experimental and numerical baseline for benchmarking.
+This canonical benchmark has been extensively studied.

-\textbf{Multi-lane circular tracks:} Multi-lane circular tracks are a natural extension to problems involving a single circular track.
+\textbf{Multi-lane circular tracks:} Multi-lane circular tracks are a natural extension to the single-lane track.
 The inclusion of lane-changing behavior in this setting makes studying such problems exceedingly difficult from an analytical perspective, thereby constraining most classical control techniques to the single-lane case.
-Many multi-lane models forgo longitudinal dynamics in order to encourage tractable analysis \cite{Michalopoulos1984, Klar1998, Sasoh2002, Daganzo2002a}.
-Recent strides have been made in developing simple stochastic models that retain longitudinal dynamics while capturing lane-changing dynamics in a single lane setting \cite{Wu2017b}.
+Many multi-lane models forgo longitudinal dynamics in order to encourage tractable analysis~\cite{Michalopoulos1984, Klar1998, Sasoh2002, Daganzo2002a}.
+Recent strides have been made in developing simple stochastic models that retain longitudinal dynamics while capturing lane-changing dynamics in a single lane setting~\cite{Wu2017b}.
 Modern machine learning methods, however, do not require a simplification of the dynamics for the problem to become tractable, as explored in Section~\ref{sec:multi-lane-multi-av}.

 \textbf{Figure-eight network:} The figure-eight network is a simple closed network with an intersection.
-Two circular tracks, placed at opposite ends of the network, are connected by two perpendicular intersections.
-Vehicles that try to cross this intersection from opposite ends are constrained by a right-of-way model provided by SUMO to prevent crashes.
+Two circular tracks, placed at opposite ends of the network, are connected by two perpendicular road that cross at an intersection.
+Vehicles that try to cross this intersection from opposite ends are constrained by SUMO's right-of-way model to prevent crashes.

-\textbf{Loops with merge network:} This network permits the study of merging behavior in closed loop networks.
+\textbf{Loops with merge network:} This network permits the study of merging behavior within a closed network.
 This network consists of two circular tracks which are connected together.
 Vehicles in the smaller track stay within this track, while vehicles in the larger track try to merge into the smaller track and then back out to the larger track.
 This typically results in congestion at the merge points.